 - Always have your rental agreement in the car

-- Carry a photocopy of your passport, avoid carrying the real thing – You should not be asked for this and handing over your real passport gives police real power because you can’t leave the country without it.
+- Carry a photocopy of your passport.
+Avoid carrying the real thing – You should not be asked for this, and handing over your real passport gives the police real power because you can’t leave the country without it.

-- Carry a copy of the insurance you have – whether it is through a credit card or a separately purchased policy.
+- Carry a copy of your insurance – whether through a credit card or a separately purchased policy.

-- Don’t use your cell phone while driving, for both safety and the law.
+- Don’t use your cell phone while driving for safety and the law.

-- Get a data plan for Mexico from your current carrier, or if that is too costly you can pick up a Mexican SIM card and plenty of data for less than $20 USD for a month, we suggest Telcel.
-This will help using google maps and ever-changing plans while on the road.
+- Get a data plan for Mexico from your current carrier, or if that is too costly, you can pick up a Mexican SIM card and plenty of data for less than $20 USD monthly.
+We suggest Telcel.
+This will help with using Google Maps and ever-changing plans while on the road.

-‘The non-reset scam’ – Watch the gas pump meter closely when the attendant starts filling your tank because they are known for keeping the sale from the last car active and continuing filling your car and charging you for both sales.
-This is an easy one to avoid, just watch to make sure the meter goes back to zero before they start.
+‘The non-reset scam’ – Watch the gas pump meter closely when the attendant starts filling your tank because they are known for keeping the sale from the last car active and continuing to fill your car and charging you for both sales.
+This is an easy one to avoid.
+Just watch to ensure the meter goes back to zero before they start.
 This scam has started to fall out of fashion and hasn’t been tried on us recently.

-For example if you bill is 520 Pesos and you give the attendant a 500 peso note and a 20 peso note, once you give it to him and turn around to start the car they will come and knock on your window with a 50 note and a 20 note saying you mistakenly gave them the wrong bill.
-They are praying on the fact that you don’t know the currency well and people’s short memories.
+For example, if your bill is 520 Pesos, and you give the attendant a 500 peso note and a 20 peso note, once you give it to him and turn around to start the car, they will come and knock on your window with a 50 note and a 20 note saying you mistakenly gave them the wrong bill.
+They are hoping you don’t know the currency well.
 They are so fast with this they might actually be believable, but don’t fall for it.

-This was tried on us twice on our most recent visit in 2018, to which I responded with every Spanish curse word I could muster.
-To avoid this, just hand the notes over one by one listing off what you are giving them.
-If they try this and you call them out they will just walk away, don’t doubt yourself.
+This was tried on us twice on our most recent visit in 2022, to which I responded with every Spanish curse word I could muster.
+To avoid this, just hand the notes one by one, listing what you are giving them.
+If they try this and you call them out, they will just walk away; don’t doubt yourself.

-Tips for renting a car in the Cancun Airport
+Tips for Renting a Car at the Cancun Airport

 - Pick up your rental car at the Cancun Airport.
-You can also rent cars in other cities like Playa del Carmen and Tulum, but the cost for a taxi to these destinations one-way will cost as much as a rental car for the length of your stay.
+You can also rent cars in other cities like Playa del Carmen and Tulum, but the cost of a taxi to these destinations one way will cost as much as a rental car for the length of your stay.

-- When returning your rental car at the Cancun Airport follow the signs for Terminal 2 & 3.
-When you get closer to the terminals you will see signs for the individual car rental companies.
-There are shuttles to take you to your terminal to check-in.
+- When returning your rental car at the Cancun Airport, follow the signs for Terminals 2 & 3.
+You will see signs for individual car rental companies when you get closer to the terminals.
+There are shuttles to take you to your terminal to check in.